luckymvm/react-todo-app/README.md

 #### NewTask component

-In it, as we understood from the name, new tasks are created, contains an input for entering the name of the component, and a button for adding a task to the list of tasks.
+In it, as we understood from the name, new tasks are created, contains an input for entering the name of the task, and a button for adding a task to the list of tasks.

 ***FUNCTIONAL COMPONENTS ARE BETTER IN 2021!***